-If you are a parent, teacher or student at Brighton College Al Ain, please share your experience with other potential members of your community by completing the survey.
+If you are a parent, teacher or student at Brighton College Al Ain, please help us to obtain a broad number of views and share your experience and opinions with other potential members of your community by completing the survey.

 Brighton College Al Ain is a Best of school, a ranking determined by parent surveys on the site.
 It can be found in the following Best of rankings:

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information